NXT Takeover Stand & Deliver lineup: The full cards for the two-night event - Pro Wrestling Dot Net

 -Santos Escobar vs. Jordan Devlin in a ladder match to unify the NXT Cruiserweight Championship.

+-Shotzi Blackheart and Ember Moon vs. Candice LeRae and Indi Hartwell for the NXT Women’s Tag Titles.

-Powell’s POV: The six entrants in the gauntlet eliminator will be determined in a battle royal that will air on next week’s NXT television show.
-Night one will be held on Wednesday, April 7 and will be a themed edition of the NXT television show that will air on USA Network.
-The second night will be held on Thursday, April 8 and will be a traditional Takeover special on WWE Network (available via Peacock in the United States).
+Powell’s POV: The six entrants in the gauntlet eliminator qualified by being the last six entrants in last night’s battle royal.
+Night one will be held on Wednesday and will be a themed edition of the NXT television show that will be simulcast on USA Network and Peacock.
+The second night will be held on Thursday, April 8 and will be a traditional Takeover special available via Peacock in the United States (and WWE Network internationally).

 Be the first to comment